• Skip to primary navigation

 Safety facts about Mexico

-Here are some interesting safety facts about Mexico
+Here are some interesting safety facts about Mexico:

 • With a murder rate of 21.5 per 100,000 population, Mexico has one of the highest murder rates in Latin America.

-• Many murders go unsolved, with only 30,800 people being incarcerated in 2013 compared to the 215,000 murders that took place.
+• Murders go unsolved here, with only 30,800 people being incarcerated in 2013 compared to the 215,000 murders that took place.

 • This shows no signs of slowing down, with murder rates in Mexico increasing as of 2020.
+It isn’t just murder; robbery, extortion, and kidnapping have all grown in recent years.
+The illegal drug trade has too – despite work on the government’s part.

 Is Mexico Safe to Travel Alone?